 This changed the lives of thousands a day after loved ones celebrated Christmas.
 Spanish director Juan Antonio Bayona rein acts the terror and gripping international lives of a true-life story of a Spanish family who has torn apart on a day they wouldn’t have ever imagined.

-As mum played by Naomi Watts lies injured in hospital, Dad (McGregor) and older son Lucas played by Holland ballet to reunite their loved ones of a family of five.
+As a mum, played by Naomi Watts, lies injured in hospital, Dad (McGregor) and older son Lucas played by Holland Barlow, reunite their loved ones of a family of five.

-The impossible is one of those films which takes us back to history and how things can never be changed, a second can effect a life time.
-Showing how our lives are so important and it is not to take for granted, greed or cruelty.
+The impossible is one of those films which takes us back to history and how things can never be changed; a second can affect a lifetime. demonstrating how precious our lives are and how they should not be taken for granted out of greed or cruelty.